kojish/hbase-client/README.md

 This is an HBase client example.
-It is tested with HBase version 1.1.2 (standard mode only at this time).
+It is tested with HBase version 1.1.2 and HDInsight HBase 3.6.

 You should install the following before you start:
 1. JDK 1.8.x